Recent Blogs

 (iv) to break every yoke

-As Scripture and experience confirm many people experiencing these four conditions today will never go free until God’s people obey His call to fast.
+As Scripture and experience confirm, many people experiencing these four conditions today will never go free until God’s people obey His call to fast.

 C. Attitude Associated with the Acceptable Fast

 Verse 7 describes the attitude associated with the acceptable fast.
-Here, God calls for the fasting of this type to be united with sincere and practical charity in our dealings with those around us – particularly the poor.
+Here, God calls for fasting of this type to be united with sincere and practical charity in our dealings with those around us – particularly the poor.

 D Blessings Associated With the Acceptable Fast: